Introduction

 Detailed Explanation

 The "4 by 8" measurement system is rooted in the imperial units used predominantly in the United States and a few other countries.
-One foot equals 12 inches, so when we say 4 feet, we're referring to 4 x 12 = 48 inches.
+Here's the thing — one foot equals 12 inches, so when we say 4 feet, we're referring to 4 x 12 = 48 inches.
 Similarly, 8 feet equals 8 x 12 = 96 inches.
 This standardization simplifies manufacturing and reduces waste, as materials can be produced in uniform sizes that are easy to transport and handle.
 The 4 by 8 feet dimension has become a benchmark in the construction industry, particularly for sheet goods like plywood, oriented strand board (OSB), and medium-density fiberboard (MDF).

 Step-by-Step or Concept Breakdown